learosema/boulders/README.md

 There are also [slides](https://boulders-slides.netlify.app/).
 The Slides are also made with Eleventy.
 The source is available on [GitHub](https://github.com/learosema/boulders-slides).

+## Development environment setup

+This project relies on the [canvas](https://npmjs.org/package/) npm package to render preview images for the levels via Eleventy.

+It requires a bunch of dependencies to be installed on the system.
+Please follow the instructions on the npm page.

 ## License

 - Code: [LICENSE](LICENSE.md)